nhm38/ECE4960/lab6-page.md

 The hard active brake at the end causes the car to twist at the end of the video.
 Since this happens after executing and exiting the control loop, the change in yaw is not reflected in the data plotted.

 ### Drift
 Then I performed the drift!
 This is when I realized I needed to deal with derivative kick.
-The axes for both graphs are the same, so the visual comparison is easy.
-There is not sharp peak/jump when derivative on measurement is implemented.

 The turn when I changed the set point wasn’t working super efficiently.
 The radius of curvature was really big, so I changed how I handled the motor offset.
 The same PID gains worked well for this change.